Envi-Scripts/envi-interact/README.md

 - `options` (table): Interaction options.
   - `name` (string): The name of the interaction point.
   - `distance` (number): The maximum distance at which the interaction point will be active.
-  - `margin` (number): The margin around the interaction point that will be active.
+  - `radius` (number): The radius around the interaction point that will be active.

 **Example:**
 ```lua